China has more policies to support the real estate industry

 Suzhou, Shanghai, Guangzhou… have eased restrictions on home purchases in an effort to boost buyer demand.
 In another support measure, a 330 million yuan (CNY, $46 million) loan for a state-backed development project was approved just days after the government announced a “white list” mechanism for real estate projects.

 Nanning in the Guangxi region has issued its first white list to local finance companies, including 107 development projects, according to the Securities Times.
 The southwestern city of Chongqing has also issued a white list of 314 projects, with a total funding requirement of 83 billion yuan.
-The rollout of the financing support under the scheme is being closely watched as the market has been reeling from an unprecedented debt crisis since mid-2021, leading to a backlog of unfinished housing and defaults, especially among privately owned companies.
+The rollout of the financing support under the mechanism is being closely watched as the market has been reeling from an unprecedented debt crisis since mid-2021, leading to a backlog of unfinished housing and defaults, especially among privately owned companies.

 Christopher Beddor, deputy head of China research at Gavekal Financial Services (Hong Kong Special Administrative Region), said that homebuyers are concerned about project delays if developers face financial difficulties, which is the main reason why home sales remain slow.
 Unless something unexpected happens, the news of Evergrande's liquidation order will not have a big impact on buyer sentiment, Beddor said.
 The unfinished homes that Evergrande promised to buyers are likely to be delivered because the government considers this a top priority for all developers.